 See SACOSS' work on Waged Poverty and Telecommunications Affordability

-SACOSS Fact Sheet Digital Disadvantage in South Australia, published April 2017.
+SACOSS Fact Sheet Digital Inclusion in South Australia: Regional Data, published November 2021.

 SACOSS (2016), Connectivity Costs: Telecommunications Affordability for Low Income Australians, Australian Communications Consumer Action Network, Sydney.